Putting Magic in your Magick.

 Hit Points as a Power and Active Defenses

-Which of the attributes you use for your defensive actions may also affect how you describe it,(is it Intelligence representing forethought and predicting your enemies actions so reacting almost before they act or is it dexterity defense without a thought nerves of lightning) but they dont always have to. ie. which attribute is luck? and which matters if you just feel like describing a quirky sort of jinx like failure on the enemies attacks?
+Which of the attributes you use for your 3 defensive actions may also affect how you describe it,(is it Intelligence representing forthought and predicting your enemies actions so reacting almost before they act or is it dexterity defense without a thought nerves of lightning) but they dont always have to. ie. which attribute is luck? and which matters if you just feel like describing a quirky sort of jinx like failure on the enemies attacks?
 A d20 is a pretty hefty impact and can overshadow your defensive values.
-Did you luck out and the armor take more of the hit than it seemed (heavy armor?)

 It becomes a descriptive choice.
-A hit that reduces the character below zero hp might best be described by the DM who then includes after effects, this is the point were a true wound mechanic might come in to play.
+A hit that reduces the character below zero hp should be described by the DM, this is the point were a true wound mechanic comes in to play.

 Voluntary Wounding